 We encourage students to read, write and speak like an expert in all situations.
 We are teachers who love and value reading and aim to promote it widely: within the classroom, in library lessons and through the school’s Tutor Read programme.

 We have developed a demanding, stimulating and sequenced curriculum, based around knowledge and skills, which considers how the progression in curriculum content will enable students to achieve their best possible outcomes whilst enjoying and celebrating the richness of language, our literary cultural heritage and the range of literary voices in today’s diverse world.
-For example, the study of literary villains in Spy stories in Year 7 builds to exploring more complex tragic heroes in Shakespeare’s plays in Years 11 and 13; whilst empathising with the story of a climate refugee in Year 8 will enable students to explore the world around them and lay the foundations for writing opinion pieces at GCSE and studying how language is used to represent people at A Level.
+For example, the study of Myths and Origins in Year 7 builds to exploring more complex ideas of the lure of temptation, the consequences of hubris and tragic heroes in Shakespeare’s plays in Years 11 and 13 and Lord of the Flies in Year 11; whilst empathising with the story of a climate refugee in Year 8 will enable students to explore the world around them and lay the foundations for writing opinion pieces at GCSE and studying how language is used to represent people at A Level.

 The context in which texts are written and received is essential knowledge to build comprehension, as is a rich and developed vocabulary.

 We also offer extra curricular writing opportunities through both writing groups and competitions, encouraging students to write for real.
-We value author visits and most recently welcomed Hilary Mantel and Nicky Singer.
+For example Years 7-9 have worked with Spoken Word poet Spoz and taken part in Ledbury Poetry festival.
+Students have also attended performances of The Boy at the Back of the Class and Romeo & Juliet at Malvern Theatre.
 In addition we have a junior drama group for budding thespians!

 The English team recognises the invaluable support of parents and guardians and aims to communicate clearly and openly.